mikehkaiser/movie-theater-rewards/README.md

 There will be one customer per customer_id, but that person can purchase several tickets or concessions.
 Each theater has a unique id per location, which can have multiple unique showings of various movies, as well as several concession id's, one for each purchase
 Each ticket is unique, but a showing will (hopefully) sell many tickets.
-For concessions, I considered each 'concession' as a unique purchase.
-I'm not sure how to record several food_id's (unique food items) per transaction, as currently each purchase_id is unique.
+For concessions, I considered each 'concession' as a unique transaction.
+In order to record multiple food items per transaction, I made a purchase_item table which makes each food item purchased a unique line item.
+So 'purchase_item' became the bridge between the transaction_id in concessions to the food_id in num_nums